ErwSim/SimoninErwan_5_29082021/README.md

 `cp .env.public .env`

 The default behaviour is to use heroku hosted API.
 You can change this behaviour by changing API_URL in your .env file.
+If you use the heroku hosted API keep in mind that the first load can be slow.
 You will find the API at this address https://github.com/OpenClassrooms-Student-Center/JWDP5.git

 ## 4. **Start the project**